On medium-rank Lie primitive and maximal subgroups of exceptional groups of Lie type: Notation and preliminaries

 This is normally used in the case where $\mc M$ is simply the set $\{k\}$ containing the trivial module, in which case the $\mc M$-pressure is just referred to as \emph{pressure} (see \cite[Lemma 1.8]{craven2017}, and also \cite[Lemma 1.2]{lst1996} for what might be the original use of the idea).
 Note that if $H$ has no quotient of order $p$, i.e., $O^p(H)=H$, then $\Ext_{kH}^1(k,k)=0$ and so $\{k\}$ satisfies the required condition.
 In particular, if $H$ is a simple group and $V$ is a module for $H$ with negative pressure, then $H$ stabilizes a line on $V$.
 This is important because the line stabilizers of $M(\mb G)$ and $L(\mb G)$ are known to be positive dimensional.

 Given $H\leq \mb G$, and a proper subgroup $L$ of $H$, we might already know that $L$ is imprimitive.
 Thus we want to find all possibilities for $L$ (knowing that it lies inside some $\mb X$), and we want to use information about $L$ to restrict the possibilities for $H$.
 The next proposition shows that we normally need only consider connected positive-dimensional subgroups $\mb X$, rather than for example the normalizer of a torus.
-At this strength, this result appears in \cite[Lemma 1.12]{craven2017}, although weaker versions have appeared in the literature before.
+This result may be found in \cite[Proposition 3.11]{litterickmemoir}.